-Posted by Doug Crouch almost 11 years ago
+Posted by Doug Crouch over 12 years ago

 In the late winter of 2011, we are hosting a weekend PDC which has 15 students in it right now.
 It’s a really great group and with the format I am able to continue designing and implementing pC gardens around the city.
 In Northside, which is one of the hotspots for community and PC in Cincinnati, OH, USA I recently helped do a garden redesign in a small urban plot.
 The plot is long and narrow, just like the houses that rise two or three stories in that old fashioned European style that is so prominent in places like Amsterdam.
 The backyard was the space that was being designed as the landlord was hoping to grow gardens for herself and her young daughter.
 The garden was at one time four large raised garden beds.
 It was deconstructed by the previous tenants and they actually took the soil with them that they had been building for years.
 With the boards gone the owner had played with some different designs but asked me to come in and help finish that off.